 Dogs similar to Chesapeake Bay Retrievers

-- Labrador retriever: Labrador retrievers and Chesapeake Bay retrievers are both a large-sized gun dog breed.
+- Labrador retriever: Labrador retrievers and Chesapeake Bay retrievers are both large-sized gun dog breeds.
 They are of comparable size, with both breeds weight around 70 pounds and standing 22-24 inches tall on average.
-Additionally, both dogs have above average intelligence and can be easy to train.
+Additionally, both dogs have above-average intelligence and can be easy to train.
 One difference is that Labrador retrievers can be more sensitive and social than chessies.

 - Golden retriever: Golden retrievers are another gun dog breed, so like chessies, they were bred to help hunt.
-As their name implies, Golden Retrievers are golden brown in color, while Chesapeakes typically have a little darker coloring.
-Both dogs can be very playful, through a Golden Retriever will need more social interaction than a Chesapeake Bay retriever.
+As their name implies, Golden Retrievers are golden brown in color, while Chesapeake typically has a little darker coloring.
+Both dogs can be very playful, though a Golden Retriever will need more social interaction than a Chesapeake Bay retriever.

-- Curly coated retriever: Curly coated retrievers are also a large-breed gun dog.
+- Curly-coated retriever: Curly-coated retrievers are also large-breed gun dogs.
 They are typically just a few inches taller than a Chesapeake Bay Retriever, but both breeds weigh around 70 pounds.
-While their coat is very different in appearance, both dogs are relatively easy to groom and shed some, but not a ton.
-Curly coated retrievers are not as intelligent or playful as chessies, but they are often more affectionate.
+While their coat is very different in appearance, both dogs are relatively easy to groom and shed, but not a ton.
+Curly-coated retrievers are not as intelligent or playful as chessies, but they are often more affectionate.